wazuh/wazuh-documentation/source/user-manual/api/examples.rst

 Python
 ^^^^^^

-You can also interact with the Wazuh API using Python as shown below:
+It is also possible to interact with the Wazuh API using Python as shown below:

 Code: